What does a copywriter do, and everything you need to know about copywriting and content marketing for aspiring B2B businesses.

-Personally, I rather like Iain Broome's answer:
+We rather like Iain Broome's answer:

 To be a copywriter is beyond definition, but it’s fair to say that one thing binds us together: we all work with words on a daily basis.

-So what DOES a copywriter do?
+So, what DOES a copywriter do?

 Well, to name a few things, we: